top 100 best ski resorts in Europe 2018/2019

 Some skiing resorts are close to the capital of Ljubljuana, which has an interesting and vibrant nightlife.

-Slovenia claims the joint 7th spot with 4 entries in our top 100 best ski resorts in Europe.
+Slovenia claims the joint 7th spot with 4 entries in our top 100 list.
 Here are the Slovenian ski resorts in alphabetical order.

 A winter village full of various activities, and of course, skiing.
 Kranjska Gora is a quite small but cosy village perfect for families or new skiers to build confidence and advance into the sport.